peddamat/peddamat.github.io/README.md

 ## Workflow

-I write these notes in [Obsidian](https://obsidian.md/) and use [Material for Mkdocs](https://squidfunk.github.io/mkdocs-material/) with a bunch of extensions and plugins to publish them at [notes.mrkaran.dev](https://notes.mrkaran.dev).
+Notes are written in [Obsidian](https://obsidian.md/) and [Material for Mkdocs](https://squidfunk.github.io/mkdocs-material/) with a bunch of extensions and plugins to publish them at [samrambles.com](https://samrambles.com).